-Electric pressure cookers make cooking faster and easier than ever before, so I know you’re going to love it!
-As with any new tool, there are a few things you’ll need to know before you get cooking—let’s get started!
+Electric pressure cookers like the Instant Pot Duo Nova or the Ninja Foodi make cooking faster and easier than ever before, so I know you’re going to love it!
+As with any new tool, there are a few things you’ll need to know before you get cooking!

 To begin, I break down the basic parts of electric pressure cookers, with specific details for the Instant Pot, Ninja Foodi, Crockpot Express, Power Pressure Cooker XL.

 2. Choosing a Pressure Release Method

 Quick pressure release or natural pressure release?
 It’s one of the most common questions I get.
 Let me explain the difference and when to use each method!

 3. Water Test Run for the Instant Pot / Electric Pressure Cooker

 The water test is a no-worry way to familiarize yourself with your machine.
 You’ll learn hands-on how your pressure cooker comes to pressure and get used to the steps of pressure cooking.

 4. Make Your First Meal in Your Instant Pot / Pressure Cooker

 You’re ready to get cooking in your new electric pressure cooker!
 For this post, I break down one of my 30-minute meals into detailed steps, including what buttons to push for the major brands of electric pressure cookers.